Summary | How use it | Acknowledgments | Support

 Under Windows only, you may specify the name and location of the output PDF file by running WinPCLtoPDF from the Windows command line, as follows (if you omit the output filename, the program creates a PDF file with the same name as the input filename but with the extension .pdf):

 WinPCLtoPDF c:\path\to\input.pcl c:\different\path\to\different\output.pdf

 Also, under Windows only, you may add the command-line parameter silent at the end of this line to prevent the program from displaying a prompt when it encounters a non-standard PCL file.
-Alternatively, you may add the command-line parameter batch at the end of this line to prevent the program from prompting before it overwrites an existing PDF file or when it encounters a non-standard PCL file; use this parameter with caution because it overwrites the existing output file!
+Alternatively, you may add the command-line parameter batch at the end of this line to prevent the program from prompting before it overwrites an existing PDF file or when it encounters a non-standard PCL file or when any other error occurs; use this parameter with caution because it overwrites an existing output file!

 I cannot help you with bugs or any other problems in GhostPCL.
 If you want to get in touch with me about anything else connected with these applications, please visit this page.

 Edward Mendelson (em thirty-six [at] columbia [dot] edu, but with two initials and two numerals before the [at] sign, not spelled out as shown here).